Cats in the neighbourhood

 - plant cacti or other prickly plants in your garden

-- Clean away rubbish, brush and other clutter that can harbor mice, rats and other small prey that cats love to peruse.
+- clean away rubbish, brush and other clutter that can harbour mice, rats and other small prey that cats love to peruse

 Not all these methods will work for every cat.
 Try one for at about two weeks to see if it works.
 If it doesn’t work try another method.